Ayoush/commit-history-modifier/README.md

 # cOmMIT-HIsToRY-moDifIEr
-TestIng SomE suB PROcess FOR ModIFYiNg COMmIT hIsTOrY
+Testing SomE suB PROcess FOR ModIFYiNg COMmIT hIsTOrY